 Accessory and utility structures shall be located throughout the Resort site.
-These may include wastewater treatment facilities, solar fields, energy substations, cisterns, wells, and propane tanks.
+These may include wastewater treatment facilities, solar fields, energy substations, cisterns, wells, and propane tanks for cooktops in restaurant kitchens and fire pits in the outdoor patio areas of restaurants.
 Wherever feasible, utility facilities and structures shall be placed in locations that are not visible from the public viewshed.
 If required to be located in a site visible from the public viewshed, utilities facilities and structures shall be enclosed by thoughtfully detailed shielding and fencing devices, which may include quality materials and landscape elements.
 Wherever possible, these utilities and structures shall be landscape screened.